emilio-fv/Project-S/README.md

 - Edit Project
 - Bugfix: saving edits for a ticket while in project view won't automatically re-render with updated ticket info

+## Feedback
+I am always happy to get feedback so if you have a moment I'd greatly appreciate you filling out a [feedback form](https://forms.gle/KUfVf1iN5LNbMwfw7)!
+Thanks!

 ## Contact
 Created by [@emilio-fv](https://github.com/emilio-fv) - feel free to contact me!